mzuenni/icpc-header/doc/validate.md

 **`std::vector<Integer> nonIncreasing(Integer count, Integer upper)`**
 Generates `count` different integers in [0, upper) respectively [lower, upper).
 The sequences generated by the first two methods is equal to calling `Random::integer()` `count` times.
-All other methods will generate a sequence which fits the name of the generating mehtod.
+All other methods will generate a sequence which fits the name of the generating method.
 Each possible output has the same probability to get generated.

 **`std::vector<Integer> partition(Integer n, Integer k)`**
 **`std::vector<Integer> partition(Integer n, Integer k, Integer min)`**
-Uniformally generates an unsorted partition of `n` into `k` integers in [1, n) or [min, n).
+Uniformly generates an unsorted partition of `n` into `k` integers in [1, n) or [min, n).
 Note that with non positive `min` the distribution is not uniform.

 **`std::string string(Integer n)`**
 **`std::string string(Integer n, string_view alphabet)`**
-Uniformally generates a string of length n with chars from the given alphabet or a-z if no alphabet is given.
+Uniformly generates a string of length n with chars from the given alphabet or a-z if no alphabet is given.

 **`std::string bracketSequence(Integer n)`**
-Uniformally generates a bracket sequence of length 2n.
+Uniformly generates a bracket sequence of length 2n.

 **`std::vector<std::pair<Integer, Integer>> convex(Integer n, Integer dim)`**
 **`std::vector<Point> convex(Integer n, Integer dim)`**
-Generates `n` points forming a convex polygon with points in (-dim,dim)<sup>2</sup> (ther polygon will always fill the width and height).
+Generates `n` points forming a convex polygon with points in (-dim,dim)<sup>2</sup> (the polygon will always fill the width and height).
 The points will be in counter clockwise order.
 Note that points may be collinear.

 **`std::vector<std::pair<Integer, Integer>> nonCollinearPoints(Integer n, Integer dim)`**
 **`std::vector<Point> nonCollinearPoints(Integer n, Integer dim)`**
-Generates `n` points in generel position with points in (-dim,dim)<sup>2</sup>.
+Generates `n` points in general position with points in (-dim,dim)<sup>2</sup>.

 ##### utility
 **`const RandomIt::value_type& select(RandomIt first, RandomIt last)`**